-[The prepared statement of Chairman Hatch appears in the appendix.]
+[The prepared statement of Chairman Hatch appears in the ap-

-The CHAIRMAN.
+The Chairman.
 I would now like to turn it over to Senator Wyden for his opening remarks.

 OPENING STATEMENT OF HON.
-RON WYDEN, A U.S. SENATOR FROM OREGON
+RON WYDEN, A U.S. SENATOR FROM OREGON can help take our economic recovery from a walk to a sprint.

-Senator WYDEN.
+Senator Wyden.
 Thank you very much, Chairman Hatch.
 And it is good to be working with you and to have the Ambassador here.
-Today's global economy seems to move at a million miles an

 Today's global economy seems to move at a million miles an hour, so clinging to yesterday's outdated trade policies is a loser for the millions of middle-class American workers counting on political leadership to create more high-skill, high-wage jobs.

 Trade agreements need to bulldoze the trade barriers and open new markets to exports made by America's middle class-the things we grow or raise, build or forge.
 Done right, trade agreements can help grow the paychecks of middle-class families.
-That can help take our economic recovery from a walk to a sprint.
+That